madelinemarshall/BlueTidesMockImageCatalogue/README.md

 images that have _not_ been convolved with a model PSF, marked as sim-nopsf.

 The catalogue images are made without noise, which can be added in post-processing.
-Code to add noise is available at https://github.com/madelinemarshall/BlueTidesMockImageCatalogue
+Code to add noise is available via [GitHub](https://github.com/madelinemarshall/BlueTidesMockImageCatalogue).

 ### Catalogue & Image Format

-#### Available files:
+#### Available fits files:

-Each file contains all of the galaxies at the specified redshift for the defined telescope/instrument/filter combination.
+Each fits file contains all of the galaxies at the specified redshift for the defined telescope/instrument/filter combination.

 | Redshift | Number of Galaxies |